-1. Set up a separate workspace, dedicated to you.
+1. Set up a separate workspace, dedicated to you

 As we mentioned in the first part of our series one of the key benefits to staff of working remotely is the ability to control your own workspace.
-No co-workers around mean that you can control everything in your work environment, from what desk you use and where, to screen position, airflow and which Spotify playlist to have on.
+No co-workers around mean that you can control everything in your work environment.
+From what desk you use and where, to screen position, airflow and which Spotify playlist to have on.

 The secret to success here is compartmentalisation.
 And it's one of our most important remote working tips.

 Separating where you do your work from where you do your living is extremely important in order to maintain a healthy work-life balance.
 Then, shutting off at the right time of day and leaving work until the next day is vitally important.

-3. Make it habitual.
+3. Make it habitual

 It might sound silly but shower and eat breakfast before you start work.
 Put on clean clothes and grab a coffee, tea or juice.
 Set yourself up for a successful day just like you did when in the office.

 At lunch, take some time away from the desk.
-Stretch your legs with a run, head to the local shops for any key supplies or even simply do the laundry.
+Stretch your legs with a run.
+Head to the local shops for any key supplies, or even simply do the laundry.

 Split your work into chunks too.
 Set aside certain times for certain activities and where possible stick to them.
-Keeping to a set routine will help you focus, keep you motivated, and you'll be able to track your performance across tasks much easier.
+Keeping to a set routine will help you focus.
+It'll keep you motivated, and you'll be able to track your performance across tasks much easier.
 Without a habitual approach to working remotely, you'll find yourself working from the bed in your underwear far more frequently than you'd care to admit.

-4. Take breaks, regularly!
+4. Take regular breaks

 Research has shown that remote workers are 13% more productive on average than their office-based peers.
 This is due to the fact that remote workers tend to work longer hours, with fewer breaks due to a lack of distraction.
 While this may sound great on paper, particularly to your boss, it's a sure-fire recipe for burnout.